Skip to main content

 Do you have to be a hard-core runner to join CUH&H?

 Absolutely not.
 Everyone in the University is welcome.
 There are runs and sessions to cater for all levels: see the section on training for details of what is available.
 In particular, there are several easy runs put on during the week specifically for beginners and those who just like to run for fitness and relaxation.
 The route and pace on these runs is such that absolutely no one is dropped.
 In fact, please do not be put off by any of the sessions.
-Even in the repetition sessions, we regroup regularly and bigger groups make for a more enjoyable workout.
+Even in the interval sessions, we regroup regularly, and bigger groups make for a more enjoyable workout.

 There are many stories of people taking up running for the first time, with CUH&H, only to find they really love it.
 Even the most competitive athletes love to run just because it feels good.
 So, even if you’re not yet a member, come along and give it a try.
 You will always be welcome.